Government Policies and Regulations Influencing the Real Estate Market in Nigeria 2024

 9. Public-Private Partnerships (PPPs)

 Public-Private Partnerships (PPPs) are increasingly being used to drive real estate development, especially in infrastructure and housing projects.
 The government provides land, regulatory support, and sometimes financing, while private developers bring in technical expertise and additional funding.
-In 2024, several major projects are underway through PPPs, aimed at addressing infrastructure deficits and improving urban development.

 10. Environmental Regulations